Do I have to play an instrument or have singing experience?

 How does Lunch work?

 Many students bring their own lunch.
 Students may also purchase lunch at the Fresno State Student Union, or purchase a meal plan at the University's Residence Dining Hall.
-UHS does offer free/reduce lunches which are served in the front office.
+UHS does offer free/reduced lunches which are served in the front office.
 To qualify for free/reduce lunch contact the office for an application form.

 When can a student get access to a UHS instrument, if they don’t own one?